fufuok/utils/xsync/DOC.md

 func (q *MPMCQueue) Dequeue() interface{}
 ```

-Dequeue retrieves and removes the item from the head of the queue\.
-Blocks\, if the queue is empty\.
+Dequeue retrieves and removes the item from the head of the queue.
+Blocks, if the queue is empty.

 ### func \(\*MPMCQueue\) Enqueue